Epson Perfection V550 Photo Color Scanners are available for check out.

 - Image Type: 48-bit Color

-11. Click “Preview” to see a preview of the scan bed.
+11. Click “Preview” to see a preview of the scan.

 12. You will see thumbnail images of your slides.
 This is where you can rotate and mirror (flip) them.
 Double click on a thumbnail to look at it more closely.

-13. This slide is upside down.
-Note the Frame and Size options in the top left corner of the window.
+13. If a slide is upside down use the Frame and Size options in the top left corner of the window.

 14. Under “Frame,” use the top left icon (with the curved arrow) to rotate the image.
 Use the top right icon (with the horizontal arrow) to mirror (flip) the image.